-We’ll meet at 7:30 PM at the OARS Warehouse, 2540 S HWY 191, Moab, Utah, for a pre-trip meeting.
+We’ll meet at 7:00 PM at the Gonzo Inn in Moab for a pre-trip meeting.
 At the meeting you will have the opportunity to meet your fellow travelers and trip leader and ask any last-minute questions.
 Your trip leader will give you a thorough trip orientation, and pass out your waterproof river bags so that you can pack your belongings that evening.

-We begin our trip with a scenic flight from Moab to our put-in at Sand Wash where you will have the opportunity to get a bird’s eye view of the desert landscape.
-We will meet at around 6:00 AM to catch our flights.
+We will meet at the OARS warehouse around 6:00 AM and then begin our trip with a scenic flight from Moab to our put-in at Sand Wash where you will have the opportunity to get a bird’s eye view of the desert landscape.

 After a thrilling flight, we will begin our descent to the Green River.
 Wear your hiking shoes today as we will hike 1.5 miles down into the canyon, where our boats are waiting.
 OARS crew will transport all gear in vehicles, so guides and gear will be ready to take off upon our arrival at the river’s edge.
 Following a thorough safety talk we will board the rafts and begin our journey.

 The trip begins on a calm stretch of the Green River.
 Depending on water levels, we may use the motor assist today as we have many river miles to cover before reaching camp.
 This is the perfect opportunity to take in the gorgeous canyon scenery and become acclimated to your boats, guides and fellow travelers.